what happens if you put too much cement in concrete

 While there are not many components involved in the construction of concrete, each of them requires deliberation and understanding to get right.
 This is particularly the case with how much cement is used in the process, as this is the most reactive and important part of the entire operation.

-Too much cement in the paste can lead to improper bonding of the aggregate and too little risks even worse due to the excess water.
-Too much paste can lead to a decrease in the integrity of the concrete and hike up the price of the project due to the relative costs of cement.
+Too much cement in the paste can lead to improper aggregate bonding, and too little risks even worse due to the excess water.
+Too much paste can lead to a decrease in the integrity of the concrete and a hike in the project’s price due to the relative costs of cement.

 Amazon Affiliates Disclaimer.